tc-ca/mssql-prov/README.md

 The items in the patch directory are executed every time the server starts, if they have not executed before.\
 The executed patches are tracked in a table created by the provided provision script.

+Items in both cases are discovered recursively with `find`, and then sorted alphabetically before being executed.\
+This should allow for grouping scripts inside of large patches using nested directories if desired.

 Dockerfile:

 ```dockerfile